svgeesus/ondesModulaire/offsets/BOM.md

 - (2:4) 12-pin 0.1" socket
 - (2:4) 12-pin 0.1" plug
 - (1) assorted 0.1" pin strip, for the Vref and multi-turn pot connections.
 JST connectors could also be used.
+- (1) 0.1" pin socket, ideally 90-degree for the Vref connection, cable mount for the pot connection
 - (2) DW4 - DPDT ON-OFF-ON, Thonk £1.33/1 = **£2.66** get 4
 - (2) VERTICAL: B10K - 10K Linear Alpha pots, Thonk £1.42/1 = **£2.84** get 2 more, to be sure
 - (9) Thonkikon PJ398SM jacks (or older PJ301M-12, same footprint) Thonk £0.40/1 =  **£3.60** (already got)